alper4283/wp-deployment-automation/jenkins/README.md

 ---

+## Pipeline: opensearch-nginx-shipper

+**Purpose**
+Installs and configures log shipping on WordPress VMs to forward nginx access and error logs to an existing OpenSearch instance.

+This pipeline focuses on **log shipping only**.
+OpenSearch installation, dashboards, and index management are handled manually.

+**Trigger**
+- Manual (on demand)

+**Flow**
+1. Connects to each specified WordPress VM
+2. Installs Filebeat if not present
+3. Configures Filebeat to collect nginx access and error logs
+4. Forwards logs to the specified OpenSearch endpoint
+5. Enables and starts Filebeat as a system service

+**Parameters**
+- `WP_VM_IPS` – Comma-separated list of WordPress VM IPs/hosts
+- `OPENSEARCH_HOST` – OpenSearch host/IP
+- `OPENSEARCH_PORT` – OpenSearch port (default: 9200)
+- `USE_BASIC_AUTH` – Whether to use basic authentication
+- `INDEX_PREFIX` – Index prefix for nginx logs (e.g. nginx-wp)

+**Required Jenkins credentials**
+- `gcp-ssh-key`
+  Type: SSH Username with private key
+  Used to SSH into WordPress VMs
+- `opensearch_user` (optional)
+  Type: Secret text
+  Used if basic authentication is enabled
+- `opensearch_pass` (optional)
+  Type: Secret text
+  Used if basic authentication is enabled

+**Requirements**
+- WordPress VMs:
+  - nginx installed and logging to `/var/log/nginx/`
+  - Passwordless sudo
+  - Internet access to install Filebeat packages
+- OpenSearch:
+  - Accessible from WordPress VMs
+  - Elasticsearch-compatible HTTP endpoint

+**Note**
+TLS, authentication, and advanced index management can be customized depending on the OpenSearch setup.
+This pipeline provides a simple, working baseline for centralized log collection.

+---

 ## Manual / one-time setup steps

 - Configure Jenkins SSH credentials (`gcp-ssh-key`)
 - Configure GitHub webhook for the theme repository
+- Configure OpenSearch credentials (if authentication is enabled)
 - Ensure VM firewall rules allow SSH access from Jenkins
+- Ensure WordPress VMs can reach the OpenSearch endpoint

 ---